laylabrassington/scDeBulkR/README.md

 ## step 1: making_expr_set_19mar25
 This code requires:
-1. A bulk RNA-seq expression matrix file (bulk_data_19Jun24.txt)
+1. bulk RNA-seq expression matrix file (bulk_data_19Jun24.txt)
-2. A metadata file (bulk_data_metadata.txt)
+2. metadata file (bulk_data_metadata.txt)
-3. A Biobase R package
+3. Biobase R package

 This code generates:
-1. A cleaned expression_matrix containing only samples present in both the metadata and expression data.
+1. cleaned expression_matrix containing only samples present in both the metadata and expression data
-2. An AnnotatedDataFrame for the phenotype data (phenoData).
+2. AnnotatedDataFrame for the phenotype data (phenoData)
-3. e.this which combined expression and phenotype data.
+3. e.this which combined expression and phenotype data
 4. e_this.rds that stores the ExpressionSet object

 ## step 2: making_sc_markers